Heaven Knows What: Cast

+Production

+It is based on Mad Love in New York City, Holmes' unpublished memoir of her life as a homeless heroin addict living on the streets of New York City, where she was discovered by director Josh Safdie, who encouraged her to write the memoir.

 Release

 The film premiered at the 71st Venice International Film Festival on August 29, 2014.
 On October 1, 2014, RADiUS-TWC acquired the film.

 Reception

 Heaven Knows What received positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 87%, based on 68 reviews, with a rating of 7.4/10.
+On Rotten Tomatoes, the film has a rating of 89%, based on 70 reviews, with a rating of 7.4/10.
 The site's critical consensus reads, "Grueling and rewarding in equal measure, Heaven Knows What hits hard -- and serves as a powerful calling card for its captivating star, Arielle Holmes."
-On Metacritic, the film has a score of 75 out of 100, based on 22 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 75 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Kenji Fujishima of Slant Magazine described the film as "one of the most harrowing cinematic depictions of drug addiction in recent memory, reliant less on formal gimmickry than on close observation of behavior."
 Jordan Hoffman of The Guardian gave it 5 stars out of 5 and praised Arielle Holmes' performance, saying: "While her accent is reminiscent of Linda Manz, her energy recalls Gena Rowlands in the best of Cassavetes' films."
 The Film Poster designed by Sarah Holmes and Shiri Eshel for Market Reactive, was named by IndieWire as one of the 15 best Indie Movie Posters of 2015.
 It was called by IndieWire one of the best 25 movies of that year.

 David Rooney of The Hollywood Reporter noted that "[among] the film's most impressive qualities is the Safdie brothers' boldly textural use of music — predominantly Isao Tomita's electronica versions of Debussy, but also a little Tangerine Dream and James Dashow as well as some hardstyle and black metal."
 Nicolas Rapold of The New York Times commented that "[the] director of photography, Sean Price Williams, skillfully orchestrates lingering close-ups and up-the-street long shots, which are beautifully interwoven in the editing by Ronald Bronstein and Benny Safdie."

 It won the Grand Prix and the Best Director award at the 27th Tokyo International Film Festival.